harbaum/PICO-MPSSE/usbmon/README.md

 # USBMon mpsse parse

-This is a python script that reads usbmon traces written under Linux during a USB communication with a FTDI MPSSE device like e.g. the FT232H, FT2232 or FT4243.
+This is a python script that reads usbmon traces written under Linux during a USB communication with a FTDI MPSSE device like the FT232H, FT2232 or FT4243.

-The trace is generated like e.g. on USB bus #1:
+The trace is generated for example for USB bus #1:

 ```
 $ sudo modprobe usbmon
 $ sudo cat /sys/kernel/debug/usb/usbmon/1u > trace.txt
 ```

-While this trace is being written e.g. openFPGAloader may be used:
+While this trace is being written Software like openFPGAloader or proprietary FPGA programming tools may be used:

 ```
 $ openFPGAloader --detect